A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 easy pie crust recipe

-Get the Recipe: The BEST Easy Pie Crust Recipe
+The BEST Homemade Pie Crust Recipe

-5 from 12 ratings
+5 from 17 ratings

 Flaky, buttery, golden and delicious!
 The best pie crust ever!
 And it's so easy to make!
-This makes 2 pie crust with extra dough left over.
+This makes two pie crust with extra dough left over.
 If you only need one pie crust you can half this recipe.

 Prep Time: 15 minutes